OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     >>> # Disconnect a specific connection
     >>> my_car.disconnect('velocity','transmission.velocity')

-The opportunity to use the *disconnect* in the scripting interface should be fairly uncommon, though it is recognized that some specialized assemblies of components might need to reconfigure their connections during run-time, so it is available.
+You probably won't need to use *disconnect* very often.
+Some components may need to reconfigure their connections during runtime, so it is available.

 .. _Files-and-Directories:

 *Interacting with Files and Directories*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many components will need to read from and write to files in the file system during
+Many components will need to read from and write to files during
 model execution.
 For example, a component might need to generate input files
 for and parse output files from an external application.
 In order to write
 components such as these, it is important to understand how objects in OpenMDAO
 interact with the file system.

 The top assembly in the OpenMDAO model hierarchy contains the root path.
 This
-path is actually not known until after the assembly is instantiated (to learn
+path is not known until after the assembly is instantiated (to learn
-how to set the root path, see :ref:`Setting-the-Top-Level-Assembly`.)
+how to set the root path, see :ref:`Setting-the-Top-Level-Assembly`).
 All
 components that are part of an assembly with a valid absolute directory have
 the same absolute directory.

-It is possible to change the absolute path of the working directory for any
+You can change the absolute path of the working directory for any
 component on instantiation by setting the *directory* attribute in the
-constructor.
+__init__ function.
 For example, given the simple optimization model, we can specify
 a new working directory for the Paraboloid component when it is instantiated.

 .. testcode:: simple_model_component_directory

 	from openmdao.main.api import Assembly